wirednkod/node-api-sample-blockchain/README.md

-# Α service for querying a blockchain dataset (CSV Files).
+# Α Public API for querying a blockchain dataset (CSV Files).
 - Using NodeJS, Express, Nodemon (hot reload), Lodash
 - Including tests with Mocha